Itangalo/gRegression/README.md

 gRegression
 ===========

 Google Drive script for doing regression analysis of spreadsheet data.
-Build on the regression script by Tom Alexander: https://github.com/Tom-Alexander/regression-js
+Builds on the regression script by Tom Alexander: https://github.com/Tom-Alexander/regression-js

 How to use